jasminejoy01/asset-data-governance-deck/README.md

 # Asset Data Governance & Quality Strategy

-This presentation was created for a data specialist application to the City of Toronto.
+This presentation was created for a data specialist application.
 It demonstrates my approach to:

 - Structuring asset hierarchies and metadata for scalable use
 - Designing dimensional data models (STAR schema)